byt3bl33d3r/gemini-web-navigator/README.md

 ## Usage

 You just need to give the path to a workflow YAML file to `gemini_navigator.py`.
 Workflow files are pretty self explanitory.
-Below is an example:
+Below is an example, check out the `examples` folder in this repo for more:

 ```yaml
 url: https://securitytrails.com # Starting URL